AdobeDocs/analytics.en/help/admin/c-manage-report-suites/rollup-report-suite.md

 **Reports**: Global report suites provide data on all dimensions; rollups provide aggregate data on only high-level reports.

 **Supported products**: Rollups can only be used in Reports & Analytics.
-They are not supported in Analysis Workspace, Data Warehouse, or Ad Hoc Analysis.
+They are not supported in Analysis Workspace, or Data Warehouse.
 Global report suites can be used across all products.

 **Number of aggregated report suites**: Rollups only support a maximum of 40 child report suites.
 Global report suites can be implemented on any number of domains or apps that you own.